LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ### Prophet

-Next, we use the [Prophet](https://facebook.github.io/prophet/) model provided in the kats suite for data prediction.
-This model is proposed by Facebook's data science team, and it is good at predicting periodic time series data and can tolerate missing data, data shift, and outliers.
+Now, we'll turn our attention to using the [Prophet](https://facebook.github.io/prophet/) model for data prediction.
+Developed by Facebook's data science team, Prophet is particularly adept at forecasting time series data that exhibits periodic patterns.
+It's also robust against common data issues such as missing values, shifts in the data, and outliers.

-We first divide the dataset into training and prediction data and observe the changes in the training data by drawing.
+The first step in employing the Prophet model is to divide our dataset into two parts: one for training and the other for prediction.
+After this division, we'll visually analyze the training data by plotting it.
+This helps us understand the underlying patterns and trends in the data, which is crucial for effective forecasting with Prophet.

 ```python
 data_prophet = air_hour.loc['2020-06-17':'2020-06-21']